fakhrirasyids/leech/README.md

 ## Contribute to the Project

-Feedback, bug reports, and contributions to Leech are always welcome!
-Pull requests and issue reports are greatly appreciated. 😋🙌
+Leech is an open-source project, and contributions are always welcome!
+Whether you want to report an issue, request a new feature, or submit a pull request, your contributions help make the library even better. 😋🙌

+Feel free to create an issue or open a pull request on GitHub.

 ## License